Secaș

+Geography

+Climate

+The climate is temperate continental with Mediterranean and oceanic influences, influenced by Banat's geographic position.
+The region is protected by the Carpathian Mountains, which block cold air masses from the north and northeast while allowing milder maritime air currents from the southwest and west to enter.

+Precipitation levels vary significantly, with differences exceeding 80 mm even within the plain areas, and noticeably higher amounts in the eastern hills.
+The highest rainfall typically occurs in June, driven by intensified cyclonic activity originating from the North Atlantic or the Mediterranean basin.

+In the plains, winds predominantly blow from the north.

+Flora and fauna

+Due to its relief and physical-geographical conditions, as well as its position at the intersection of Central European, sub-Mediterranean, Atlantic, Pontic continental, and circumpolar influences, the commune of Secaș features a rich and diverse vegetation.

+The fauna of the steppe and forest-steppe regions has been significantly altered, primarily due to human activities, leading to a decline in both species diversity and population density.
+Among mammals, rodents are particularly notable, including species such as the ground squirrel (Spermophilus citellus), hamster (Cricetus cricetus), lesser blind mole-rat (Nannospalax leucodon), vole (Microtus arvalis), and hare (Lepus europaeus).
+As for birdlife, commonly observed species include the quail, partridge, woodcock, and red-necked nightjar, among others.

 History

 Secaș first appears in written history in 1440.
 At that time it was assigned to Arad County, was called Kyszekas ("Little Secaș") and belonged to the Șoimoș Fortress.
 It continued to exist during the Ottoman period, as Marsigli's writings from 1690–1700 mention it as inhabited.
 After the conquest of Banat by the Austrians in 1717, the first census took place, in which two localities were recorded: Georg in Sekasch with seven houses and Dollnischas with 14 houses, both in the Lipova District.
 It is not mentioned on the map from 1761, but the very old Orthodox parish has registers since 1779.
 Later, only one village, Secaș, inhabited by Romanians, is recorded.
 The new Orthodox church was built in 1869.

 In the interwar period it was part of Plasa Lipova, Timiș-Torontal County and exceeded 1,000 inhabitants.
 After World War II it began to become depopulated, mainly due to its relative isolation from industrial centers and major communications routes.